hereariim/IPPN_napari/Exercise-3_My first plugin/README.md

 Run `pip install -e .` where `pyproject.toml` is located

 ⚠️ *Note: You install plugin in napari as python package.
-This command will not install the plugin in napari as software.*
+This command will not install the plugin in napari as bundled app.*